CRCinAU/startapi/README.md

 To create a certificate after validation, run *./create_certificate.pl www.yourdomain.com*.

 To retrieve a certificate previously issued or in a Pending status, use *./retrieve_certificate.pl orderID*.

+### Getting real certs

+Once you have everything working, you can change the URI in config.xml from *https://apitest.startssl.com* to *https://api.startssl.com* to get proper 1 year length certs.

+Using *https://apitest.startssl.com*, the generated certificates are only valid for 24 hours however the daily limits are greatly increased to allow testing.